History of California before 1900: First Spanish colonies

 Spain had maintained a number of missions and presidios in New Spain since 1519.
 The Crown laid claim to the north coastal provinces of California in 1542.
 Excluding Santa Fe in New Mexico, settlement of northern New Spain was slow for the next 155 years.
-Settlements in Loreto, Baja California Sur, were established in 1697, but it was not until the threat of incursion by Russian fur traders and potentially settlers, coming down from Alaska in 1765, that Spain, under King Charles III, felt development of more northern installations was necessary.
+Settlements in Loreto, Baja California Sur, were established in 1697, but it was not until the threat of incursion by Russian fur traders and potentially settlers, coming south from Alaska in 1765, that Spain, under King Charles III, felt development of more northern installations was necessary.

-By then, the Spanish Empire was engaged in the political aftermath of the Seven Years' War, and colonial priorities in far away California afforded only a minimal effort.
+By then, the Spanish Empire was engaged in the political aftermath of the Seven Years' War (1756–1763) and colonial priorities in California afforded only a minimal effort.
 Alta California was to be settled by Franciscan Friars, protected by troops in the California missions.
-Between 1774 and 1791, the Crown sent forth a number of expeditions to further explore and settle Alta California and the Pacific Northwest.
+Between 1774 and 1791, the Crown sent forth expeditions to further explore and settle Alta California and the Pacific Northwest.

+Spanish colonization, including the missions, resulted in brutal violence against the Native Americans, including their enslavement and depopulation (which disease also contributed to).
+In the first century of colonization, European soldiers persecuted indigenous groups that recognized a third gender, including by unleashing specially bred mastiff and greyhound dogs to kill them.

 Portolá expedition

-In May 1768, the Spanish Inspector General (Visitador) José de Gálvez planned a four-prong expedition to settle Alta California, two by sea and two by land, which Gaspar de Portolá volunteered to command.
+In May 1768, the Spanish Inspector General José de Gálvez planned a four-prong expedition to settle Alta California, two by sea and two by land, which Gaspar de Portolá volunteered to command.

 The Portolá land expedition arrived at the site of present-day San Diego on June 29, 1769, where it established the Presidio of San Diego and annexed the adjacent Kumeyaay village of Kosa'aay, making San Diego the first European settlement in the present state of California.
 Eager to press on to Monterey Bay, de Portolá and his group, consisting of Father Juan Crespí, 63 leather-jacket soldiers and a hundred mules, headed north on July 14.
 They reached the present-day site of Los Angeles on August 2, Santa Monica on August 3, Santa Barbara on August 19, San Simeon on September 13, and the mouth of the Salinas River on October 1.
 Although they were looking for Monterey Bay, the group failed to recognize it when they reached it.

 On October 31, de Portolá's explorers became the first Europeans known to view San Francisco Bay.
-Ironically, the Manila Galleons had sailed along this coast for almost 200 years by then, without noticing the bay.
+Ironically, the Manila galleons had sailed along this coast for almost 200 years by then, without noticing the bay.
 The group returned to San Diego in 1770.

 De Portolá was the first governor of Las Californias.